cape-sh/cape/README.md

 - Tencent Cloud

 ## License
-CAPE is available as an always FREE Community Edition or as a Subscription with dedicated support.
+CAPE is available as an always FREE Community Edition or as an Enterprise Plan with dedicated support.

 ## Support